 Gates translated his programming skills into business ventures while he was still in high school.
 He used Fortran, another programming language, to create Traf-O-Data.
 Paul Allen explained, “If it hadn’t been for our Traf-O-Data venture … you could definitely argue that Microsoft might not have happened.”

 Traf-O-Data analyzed traffic volumes in Seattle.
 Allen and Gates were still teenagers when they made $20,000 with Traf-O-Data.
 While the company eventually went under, it taught Gates valuable lessons—such as the value of combining programming and business.

 Even from an early age, Gates saw computers in terms of rules.
-He was drawn to computing, Gates explained as an adult because it gave him a sense of control as a child.
-“We were too young to drive or do any of the other things adults could have fun at, but we could give this big machine orders and it would always obey.”
+Bill Gates was drawn to computing because it gave him a sense of control as a child.
+“We were too young to drive or do any of the other things adults could have fun at, but we could give this big machine orders, and it would always obey.”

 Bill Gates knew when to bend the rules and when to follow them.
 From a young age, he prioritized self-exploration.
 That willingness to push the enveloped later helped Microsoft succeed.